 Other common symptoms of post-traumatic stress disorder (PTSD)

-In children—especially those who are very young—the symptoms of PTSD can be different than the symptoms in adults.
-Symptoms in children include:
+In children—especially very young children—the symptoms of PTSD can be different from adults and may include:

 - Fear of being separated from parent